Our Work

 Visit the ACBP bat profile page (click image) for a description of Alberta’s

-The Western Small-footed Myotis is the only resident species not confirmed in WBR.
+The Northern Myotis is the only resident species in Alberta that has not been found in Waterton Biosphere Region.

 DIET